ChrisClements1987/fylum/ROADMAP.md

 *   **Graphical User Interface (GUI):**
     *   A desktop application that wraps the core logic of the CLI tool.
-    *   Will allow users to select folders, configure rules, and run the cleaning process from a visual interface.

 *   **Interactive Mode:**
-    *   The GUI will provide an interactive mode where users can preview and approve file operations before they are executed.
+    *   Provide an interactive mode where users can preview and approve file operations before they are executed.

 *   **Scheduling:**
-    *   Ability to schedule the cleaning process to run automatically at specified intervals (e.g., daily, weekly).
+    *   Ability to schedule the cleaning process to run automatically at specified intervals.

+*   **System Notifications:**
+    *   Provide native desktop notifications on task completion.

 *   **Installer:**
-    *   A simple installer to properly integrate the application with the user's operating system (e.g., adding a desktop shortcut, entry in the start menu, and an uninstaller).
+    *   A simple installer for easy integration with the user's operating system.

 ---